How To Negotiate A Real Pay Rise In An Accountancy Firm

 Do your research

 If you have decided you are going to approach your manager, make sure you have done some research first.
-Have a look at your competitors and see what kind of salary and benefits package they are offering someone with similar experience and skillset to you.
+Have a look at your competitors and see what kind of salary and benefits package they are offering someone with similar experience and skillset to you - feel free to contact us if you like a comparison.
 You may discover that you are paid less than the average but you also may discover that you are currently being paid above average.

 It is important to consider this when considering what percentage pay rise you would ideally like but also when considering how willing you are to stay working for your current company or your current salary and how much a ‘no’ to your request for a pay rise would lead to you looking for a role elsewhere.
 It is important to look at the position you are currently in compared to other similar positions in order to assess how much you could and should be asking for.